-Having spent more years than we can care to remember working long hours and commuting long distances (albeit for a decent reward), we came to the conclusion in 2012 that we just couldn’t put it off anymore.
+Having spent more years than we can care to remember working long hours and commuting long distances (albeit for a decent reward), we concluded in 2012 that we just couldn’t put it off anymore.

-The time had come to sell up, buy a couple of backpacks and realise our joint burning desire to travel around the world.
-Slowly.
+The time had come to sell up, buy a couple of backpacks and realise our joint burning desire to explore the world.

-“Tell you what, why don’t we just sack the rat race and galavant around the world for a few years.”
+The inspiration came from Nicky who, in a rare moment of clarity (and after more than one glass of Sauvignon Blanc) piped up with the visionary, “Tell you what, why don’t we just sack the rat race and galavant around the world for a few years”?

-When we announced our decision to sell everything, quit our jobs and head off into a life of travel, the reactions we received were a curious mixture of shock, amazement, bewilderment and – yes – envy.
+When we announced our decision to sell everything and buy our one-way tickets to Bangkok, the reactions we received were a curious mixture of shock, amazement, bewilderment and, yes, envy.

 People were happy for us.
 They felt we were brave.
 That it was something they’d love to do themselves if they could.